mccanne/sharkfest/README.md

 ```
 echo "..." | zq -Z -
 ```
-We leveraged the simplicity of JSON:
+We leveraged the familiarity and simplicity of JSON:
 * *Zed is a superset of JSON*
 * The human-readable form of Zed is called *ZSON*
 * We can take JSON/ZSON as input and pretty-print it: